Solar racking systems support and position solar panels for optimal sunlight exposure, using materials like aluminum or steel for stability.

 4. Installing flashing

-You’ll need to install flashing panels at each mounting site to prevent water from leaking into your roof.
-Make sure the holes in the panels line up with the holes you drilled in the last step before securing them to your roof.
+Install flashing panels at each mounting site to prevent water intrusion.
+Confirm the holes in the flashing align with your pilot holes before securing the panels to the roof.

 5. Installing mounts

-After the flashing is installed, it’s time to secure the mounts.
-Screw the appropriate bolt through the foot of the mount, through the flashing, and into the rafter for each mount.
+Drive the mounting bolt through the foot of each mount, through the flashing, and into the rafter.

 6. Installing rails (if needed)